On Manin's conjecture for Ch\^atelet surfaces: The asymptotics

 It remains to analyze the main term by expanding the definition of $C_{q_1,q_2,f,N(\fk)}$:

-Here we use $\mu(\bc)\chi(\bc)$ to denote the appropriate product depending on the factorization of $F(x,y)$ (as written down explictly in \S\ref{subsec: proof of Prop S(q_1,q_2,t,k)}).
+Here we use $\mu(\bc)\chi(\bc)$ to denote the appropriate product depending on the factorization of $F(x,y)$ (as written down explicitly in \S\ref{subsec: proof of Prop S(q_1,q_2,t,k)}).
 Let us expand out the definition of $V(\bc,\bk,D)$ and change the order of summation (using $\ft'=\ft\fk$):